-The Art Schools of North West England/ Instituting Care/ Studio Me, Bluecoat, until 10th March 2019, free
+The Art Schools of North West England/ Instituting Care/ Studio Me, Bluecoat, EXTENDED until 31 March, free

 The Bluecoat’s new season is three exhibitions which work together like parts of a jigsaw puzzle.
 In a jigsaw, you often get pieces like sky.
 Plain, not integral to the main picture, but without which the puzzle would be noticeably incomplete.
 These galleries are a bit like that: all important to the picture, but not necessarily in their own right.